SylvanM/Tutorials/commandline/commandline_tutorial.md

 ![Opening Terminal](search.png)

 Upon opening the application, you will be greeted with what is called the Command Prompt.
-This is the $ you will see following your username on your computer.
+This is the `$` character you will see following your username on your computer.
 The exact layout will look different for everyone.
 Depending on your preferences, you can customize the color scheme of the shell.
 For example, I have green text on a black translucent background because I think it looks cool.

 ![Terminal Prompt](prompt.png)

 Now you are ready to start typing in commands!
 Notice the “~” (tilde) following your username, and before the $?
-That is telling you what directory you are in.
-(A directory is just a fancy word for a folder.)
-In this case, this means you are in the Home Directory.
+This tells you that you are in your home directory.
 This is the same as if you were to open the finder Application to your home folder.
+Soon I will go into more detail about this `~` symbol, and how to use it.

 Before beginning commands, the convention for writing a command in plain text is:

 ```bash
 command-goes-here
 ```

+where "command-goes-here" is replaced with whatever command.

 When you see a command in a `text box like this` on its own line, it is refering to a command to be run.